 Another Alternative

-The really great thing about working with these products is that they can be mixed to create new colors.
-If working with walnuts, for example, it is not uncommon to have two different groups of colors; the dark and light grain for the heartwood and the dark and light grain for the sapwood.
+The great thing about working with these products is that they can be mixed to create new colors.
+If working with walnuts, for example, it is not uncommon to have two different groups of colors: the dark and light grain for the heartwood and the dark and light grain for the sapwood.
 To get those colors, dark walnut putty could be mixed with some lighter colors, creating four different balls of putty, each of which matches one of the distinct colors in the grain of the piece.